Tyler O'Neill Player Props: Cardinals vs. Diamondbacks

 - O'Neill has a double, two home runs and two walks while batting .255.

-- O'Neill has reached base via a hit in nine games this year (of 15 played), and had multiple hits in three of those games.
+- He has gone deep in two of 16 games played this season, and in 3.8% of his plate appearances.

-- In 15 games played this year, he has gone deep in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.